 - You can add crushed roasted peanuts or raw rice to the poriyal.
 This gives a crunchy texture to the poriyal.

 - One raw egg can be broken and added to the poriyal to enhance the flavor.

 - Mix the chopped vegetables, tadka (seasoning) and grated coconut and microwave on micropower high for 8- 10 minutes.

 Check out some of the poriyal recipes

-'.
+You could also make poriyal with cooked dry beans which is often refered to as sundal.
 Another variation is to use combinations of vegetables like beans carrot poriyal, cabbage carrot poriyal, cabbage green peas poriyal, cabbage broccoli poriyal, broccoli carrot poriyal, broccoli green gram poriyal etc.